Barabbo/3D_DAVINCI_ELUDER_SINGLE_EXTRUDER/README.md

 i think i need to ean

 Acknowledgements
-A big thank you to the Marlin community and everyone involved in the development and testing of this firmware.
+A big thank you to the Marlin community and everyone involved in the development and testing of this firmware, Nick and Nick obsv

 Bye
 -BoBa-